How to Immigrate to Canada as a Refugee

 The Canadian refugee system has two main parts.
 The first is the Refugee and Humanitarian Resettlement Program which is explicitly designed for UN- or privately-funded sponsors to help resettle international refugees in Canada.

-The second is the In-Canada Asylum Program, which s explicitly designed for refugees who are already in Canada on a visa like a Canada tourist visa but are unable to return to their country due to issues of safety.
+The second is the In-Canada Asylum Program, which is explicitly designed for refugees already in Canada on a visa like a Canada tourist visa but cannot return to their country due to safety issues.

 The Refugee and Humanitarian Resettlement Program

-In addition to the government's refugee system, several private sponsorship programs are available to refugees applying from outside Canada who wish to move to Canada.
+Besides the government's refugee system, several private sponsorship programs are available to refugees applying outside Canada who wish to move to Canada.
 This program is designed to help refugees find housing, employment, and other services to help them get settled in their new homes.

 Many refugees in Canada are resettled via private sponsorship programs.
-These programs are usually organized by private citizens, churches, community organizations, and other groups to provide financial and emotional support to refugees to help them adjust to their new homes.
+These programs are usually organized by private citizens, churches, community organizations, and other groups to support refugees financially and emotionally to help them adjust to their new homes.

 These sponsors are matched to refugees identified by the United Nations Refugee Agency (UNHCR) and private sponsors by the Blended Visa Office-Referred (BVOR) Program.
 The refugees can be sponsored by several different sponsors, such as: